Indoor Air Quality or IAQ , The Facts

 Manufacturers of shampoos, lotions, cosmetics, and deodorants use phenol to preserve their products.
 Phenols are also found in plastic materials such as water bottles and in household cleaning products.
 They can cause reproductive system toxicity and hormone disruption.

 There’s a good chance that you are a happy pet owner who loves your animal and couldn’t imagine life without them.
 In fact, according to the American Society for the Prevention of Cruelty to Animals (ASPCA) it’s estimated that there are 70-80 million dogs and 74-96 million cats owned in the U. S. 37-47% of all households have a dog and 30-37% have a cat.

 For many people, animal allergens may cause them to experience congestion, sneezing, runny nose, wheezing, and tightness in the chest.
-Each individual is different, but controlling pet dander is a big problem for many.
+Each individual is different, but controlling pet dander is a big solution for controlling IAQ.

 Pollen in the House

 Pollens originate from plants.
 They get inside your home through open doors and windows or tracked and carried in on clothing.
 Many pollens are allergens that contribute to allergic disease and asthma.
-Even though these large size pollen grains quickly settle, they can return to the air when disturbed.
+Even though these large size pollen grains quickly settle, they can return to the air when disturbed creating unhealthy IAQ.

 Scientist believe that climate change and resultant warmer temperatures will cause pollen season to start earlier in the year.
 According to the Berkeley Lab, “Between 1995 and 2013, the ragweed pollen season increased in 10 or 11 central U. S. and Canadian cities by 1-27 days per year…” And higher temperatures and higher carbon dioxide levels are linked to increased plant biomass, which could potentially cause them to create even more pollen.